MattCCC/agachainska.com/content/projects/en/GOATs.md

         content: ''
         _template: text
       - title: 'Learning:'
-        content: "While conducting tests most users have reported that they haven’t noticed an option to skip during onboarding and while setting a professional goal (deadline and reminder screens).\n\n\nProviding an option to skip is a very important especially when it comes to onboarding process.
-It prevents users from getting annoyed during their initial experience with the product.\_\n\_ \_ \_ \_ \_ \_ \n\nMissing a skip button while setting a deadline and a reminder resulted in users not realising that these functionalities are optional.
-As a result some users could drop completing the action (goal completion could feel like too much of a commitment).\n\n"
+        content: "While conducting tests most users have reported that they haven’t noticed an option to skip during onboarding and while setting a professional goal (deadline and reminder screens).\n\nProviding an option to skip is a very important especially when it comes to onboarding process.
+It prevents users from getting annoyed during their initial experience with the product.\_\n\_ \_ \_ \_ \_ \_\n\nMissing a skip button while setting a deadline and a reminder resulted in users not realising that these functionalities are optional.
+As a result some users could drop completing the action (goal completion could feel like too much of a commitment).\n"
         _template: text
       - title: 'Diagnosis:'
         content: >